 "Advertising is making us buy more and more and more and in the end it made everyone just poorer."

-Born into this economic world, I worked for the economy.
+Born into this economic world, I was one consuming factor and I worked for the economy ever since.
 I worked for "buying more" bigger, better, greater.
-Looking back, I was shocked how many people I moved with what I - even little, stupid me - was able to do with PR.
+Looking back, I was shocked how many people I moved, with what I as able to do as an intern just entering work.

 All about minimalizing in the mind